paradedb/paradedb/pg_lakehouse/README.md

 ## Arrow Types

-When a foreign table is created, DataFusion infers the schema of the foreign table using [Arrow datatypes](https://docs.rs/datafusion/latest/datafusion/common/arrow/datatypes/enum.DataType.html).
-Each column of the foreign table must have a Postgres type that can be converted to the underlying Arrow datatype.
-For instance, an Arrow `Utf8` datatype should map to a Postgres `TEXT` or `VARCHAR` column.
+DataFusion assigns an [Arrow datatype](https://docs.rs/datafusion/latest/datafusion/common/arrow/datatypes/enum.DataType.html) to each field of a foreign file's schema.
+This means that every column in the corresponding Postgres foreign table must have a Postgres type that can be converted to the underlying Arrow datatype.
+For instance, an Arrow `Utf8` datatype should map to a Postgres `TEXT`, `VARCHAR`, or `BPCHAR` column.
+If an incompatible Postgres type is chosen, querying the table will fail.

-The `arrow_schema` function displays the schema of a foreign table:
+The `arrow_schema` function displays the schema of a foreign table, which is helpful in choosing the schema of the Postgres foreign table.

 ```sql
 SELECT * FROM arrow_schema(